 The turtle soup was made from turtles caught in Moreton Bay.
-It was supplied by appointment to several Queensland Governors.
-Samples were even sent to the Prince and Princess of Wales.
-Skinner’s also offered beche-de-mer soup, potted prawns and shrimp and a several varieties of canned fish.
+It was supplied by appointment to several Queensland Governors and samples were even sent to the Prince and Princess of Wales.
+Skinner’s also offered beche-de-mer soup, potted prawns and shrimp and several varieties of canned fish.

 The Queenslander, in October 1874, described Skinner’s advantage in the market as a process that prevented over-cooking of the cans’ contents, writing that “The natural nutritious properties and flavor are retained unimpaired to any considerable degree”.